atoomnetmarc/n-teller/README.md

 # Configure WiFi

 Double press the reset button (somewhat slowly).
 The letters `AP` will appear on the display.
 Now connect to a WiFi network with a name like `nteller-bcddc2895fd2`.
-Then goto: http://192.168.4.1/ and configure your WiFi.
+Then go to: http://192.168.4.1/ and configure your WiFi.

 # Display information